TERRORIST GROUPS

 Tel Aviv

 A person carrying an explosive device detonates the device before he can reach his intended target, killing himself and injuring a passerby.
-HAMAS issues a joint press statement with Palestine Islamic Jihad (PIJ) claiming responsibility and threatening future attacks in Israel.
+HAMAS issues a joint press statement with Palestine Islamic Jihad claiming responsibility and threatening future attacks in Israel.

 7 OCTOBER 2023